 - Fly fishing: With High Desert Angler’s expert guides you’ll have top-notch fishing any time of year, and private river access.
 It’s fun for novices and experts, families with kids, and friends.
 Whatever your skill level, you’ll enjoy this wonderful journey to Northern New Mexico’s beauty and serenity.

 - Horseback riding along the foot of the Ortiz Mountain Range is reminiscent of those old spaghetti westerns.
 It conjures up visions of The Duke, John Wayne, trekking on horseback over plains and buttes with amazing mountain ranges in the background.
 You can do all that with Santa Fe Western Adventures.
 And your guide is likely someone you may recognize from their appearances on such television shows as Breaking Bad, Longmire and Manhattan.
+Mention Santa Fe Selection when you call or book.

-Day 3 Afternoon: Relax and Rejuvenate.
+Day 3 Afternoon: Relax or Shop the Plaza and Railyard.

 If you’re on any of the half-day outings you’ll likely set off by 8:30 or 9 am and be back at your lodging by noon – 1 pm, which gives you time to grab a nice lunch at one of our favorite restaurants then take some time to shop for gifts on or around the plaza, and railyard areas.
 Our Unique Shopping category and Mini Guide Map will help you plot your shopping spree.